 A closed-loop drilling fluid system uses a series of storage tanks and solids control equipment to remove drill cuttings from the drilling fluid once it has carried them out of the wellbore during the drilling process.
 By removing these cuttings quickly and efficiently, an operator can increase the life of the drilling fluid and minimize waste, both of which have a significant impact on overall drilling costs.

 We employ chemical and mechanical processes to remove the solid wastes and treat the drilling fluid.
 Upon exiting the wellbore, the solids-laden drilling fluid first passes a series of rig-operated shale shakers that remove large cuttings.
 For oil-based and synthetic-based fluid systems, these cuttings then proceed to our four-panel high G drying shakers where they are dried further and more fluid is recovered.
-The recovered fluid is directed to a steel catch tank where it waits to be further refined by our enhanced centrifuge package, which is capable of removing very fine particle-sized solids.
-Both the liquid and solid waste are then removed from the tanks with a front-end loader while the clean liquid is returned to the rig’s active drilling fluid pit system.
+The recovered fluid is directed to a steel catch tank where it waits to be further refined by our enhanced centrifuge package, which is capable of removing very fine particle solids (down to 9 microns).
+Both the remaining liquid and solid waste are then removed from the tanks with a front-end loader while the clean liquid is returned to the rig’s active drilling fluid pit system.

 In the traditional drilling process, once the drilling fluids have been circulated in the wellbore, the waste is deposited in earthen pits dug close to the wellbore.
 In most cases, the law requires that reserve pits are lined with watertight material or placed in areas of impermeable clay soil or a hardpan.
 However, the design, construction and performance requirements are not standardized across all states, making compliance difficult for many exploration and production companies.